150+ Common Baseball Terms

 Position player: Any baseball player on the field but the pitcher.

 Seventh-inning stretch: The period between the top and bottom of the seventh inning, when the fans present traditionally stand up to stretch their legs.
 A sing-along of the song “Take Me Out to the Ball Game” has become part of this tradition.

 Slump: An extended period when a player or team is not performing well.
 Most commonly used when it comes to hitting; if a batter does not get a hit in X amount of games, that batter would be in slump.

 The show: A nickname for Major League Baseball.

 Tossed: When a player or coach is ejected from the game by an umpire, they are said to have been “tossed” out of the game.
 Usually a result of an argument between player/coach and an umpire.

-Yips: When a player suddenly cannot hit or field correctly; typically, due to over thinking things.
-“Having a case of the yips.”
+Yips: When a player suddenly cannot hit or field correctly, typically due to over thinking things.
+"He has a case of the yips."